-© Crown copyright and database rights 2020 Ordnance Survey 100024198 © Environment Agency copyright and / or database rights 2020.
+vn copyright and database rights 2020 Ordnance Survey 100024198 © Environment Agency copyright and / or database rights 2020.
+All rights reserved.
+Use subject to the terms and conditions of the copyright statement and disclaimer.

-104 In June 2016 about 100 properties were flooded in six locations on a single day of flash-flooding.
+- 104 In June 2016 about 100 properties were flooded in six locations on a single day of flashflooding.
 The worst affected area, encompassing Haddon Road and Thornbridge Avenue, was hit by a combination of circumstances caused by highly concentrated rainfall.
 This included the blockage of the Holbrook drain/river, water running off the motorway and water running down the paved hillsides.
 A Flood Report was produced to investigate the cause of flooding.
-There is an extract from this Report at Appendix C.

-105 The report identified a number of immediate actions that had been taken (localised silt removal, drains and trash screen cleared by BCC and 'corrective measures' by the Highways Authority).
-However, the 3Bs Forum recognise that the surface water run off flooding was made worse by the lack of front gardens and grass verges that in the past would have soaked up some of the water.

-106 In 2017 the Perry Barr and Whitton Flood Risk Management Scheme was started - completion is expected in 2020.
+There is an extract from this Report at Appendix B. - 105 The report identified a number of immediate actions that had been taken (localised silt removal, drains and trash screen cleared by BCC and 'corrective measures' by the Highways Authority).
+However, the 3Bs Forum recognise that the surface water run off flooding was made worse by the lack of front gardens and grass verges that in the past would have soaked up some of the water. - 106 In 2017 the Perry Barr and Whitton Flood Risk Management Scheme was started completion is expected in 2020.
 Much of the work is outside the Plan area and involves increasing storage capacity upstream and improving flood walls and gates.
 Map 9c shows the anticipated flood map once the scheme is completed.
 The 3Bs area should benefit considerably once this project is completed.